Yannis4444/Orange-Share/README.md

 #### Untrusted Shortcuts

-To import the needed shortcuts, you will have to enable `Allow Untrusted Shortcuts` in your devices settings.
+To import the needed shortcuts, you might need to enable `Allow Untrusted Shortcuts` in your devices settings.
 This option can be found in `Settings > Shortcuts`.

 If you have never before used Shortcuts, chances are, that `Allow Untrusted Shortcuts` is grayed out.